-NGESO expects to use DFS from 30 October 2023 to 31 March 2024 with a potential extension beyond that if required.
 NGESO will be reviewing the future development of the Demand Flexibility Service throughout the early stages of 2024.
 Whilst the current service terms and procurement rules have no explicit end date in place we recognise as outlined in OFGEM's approval letter that the derogation expires in April 2024 which would also need reviewing for any future service.